mapiolca/lmdbcrm/README.md

 Various CRM widgets and features to complement your favorite Dolibarr.
 ## Features
+- Podium widget: Top 3 sales reps based on the number of proposals signed over the last 30 days.
-- Podium of the top 3 sales reps based on signed proposals over the last 30 days.
+- Podium widget: Top 3 sales reps based on signed revenue (turnover) over the last 30 days.
+- Conversion rate widget: User vs. company benchmark.
 - Displays user pictures and signed volumes to motivate teams.
 - Multicompany-compatible: the podium respects the entity scope of the logged-in user.
 - Provided translations: en_US, fr_FR, de_DE, it_IT, es_ES.